civisanalytics/datascience-python/README.md

 # Usage

-Inside the datascience-python Docker image, Python packages are installed in a conda environment named "datascience", which is automatically entered when a user enters the container.
+Inside the datascience-python Docker image, Python packages are installed in the `root` environment.
 For a full list of included Python libraries, see the [environment.yml](environment.yml) file.

 To start a Docker container from the datascience-python image and